 When you hover over the layers in the layers list you see the relevant items highlighted with a thick blue border in the canvas.
 This is particularly helpful when you are looking for an item that might be hidden behind others.
 When your project grows and you have a lot of layers on your canvas, you can use the Search to find the one you want.

 You can select multiple layers by holding down the SHIFT key and clicking on the layers in the layers list, or the items in the canvas.
 In the status bar, you will see an indication that “X items selected”.
 You can now right-click to perform one of many actions.

 You can reorder layers by drag and drop in the layers list.
 The higher to the top you bring a layer, the more “to surface” you bring it in your interface.

-When adding an image on the canvas for example you can click on the asset manager property (on the right properties pane) and it will load the asset manager in a modal window.
+When adding an image to the canvas for example you can click on the asset manager icon (on the right properties pane) and it will load the asset manager in a modal window.
 There are three types of assets:

-Project assets are assets that are specific for the particular project that you work on.
+Project assets are assets that are specific to the particular project that you work on.

 Account assets are available throughout your projects.
 A common use is for branding logos for your agency etc.

 A gallery available from Proto.io with a large selection of UI assets like icons, backgrounds, buttons, etc. for several devices that can be used.
 You do not have access to upload, move or delete any assets in the gallery.